bridgecrewio/yor/docs/3.Custom Taggers/customTagExamples.md

 ---

 # Creating and Applying Custom Tags
-Using custom tags provides organizations with the ability to tag resources to match the development cycle, development flow, or the organization's structure.
+Using custom tags allows organizations to tag resources to match the development cycle, development flow, or the organization's structure.

 Yor supports several ways of adding custom tags:
 1. [Using Environment Variables - Simple tags with constant key-value](#adding-simple-tags-using-environment-variables)